Highlights of the Program

 - Reviewing Europe’s CO₂ shipping experience, drawing operational, regulatory, and commercial lessons for U.S. projects

-- Presenting DOE-backed pre-FEED and FEED results, outlining hub design, vessel specifications, and full system integration strategy
+- Presenting DOE-backed pre-FEED and FEED results, outlining hub design, vessel specifications, and a full system integration strategy

 12:25 - 12:30